 One of the most eye catching elements of this bike map is the concentric mile wide rings showing distance.
 Without knowing Portland and its history, we at the Map Library were unsure why this location was chosen.
 Scott Daniels, a Reference Librarian at the Oregon Historical Society offers his knowledge and points out this was Washington & 3rd, the ticket office for the Oregon Railway and Navigation Company.
 Inside the neat line on the lower left side is an ad for the O.R & N, bearing that same address.

-Derek Hayes's Historical Atlas of Toronto.
+A similar bike road map of Toronto can be found in Derek Hayes's Historical Atlas of Toronto.
 Visible on the Toronto Public Library's Virtual Exhibits.
 The "Cyclists' Road Map for the County of York" was also published in 1896 but is considerably more formal, with no riding instructions or advertisements like the Portland map.

 No comments: